-You will normally have at least an upper second class undergraduate honours degree preferably in a single or joint honours Philosophy, but other disciplines and equivalent qualifications or experience will be considered.
+You will normally have at least an upper second-class undergraduate UK honours degree, preferably in single or joint honours philosophy, but other disciplines and internationally equivalent qualifications or experience will be considered.

 Months of entry

 This specialist programme aims to provide you with a foundation in modern European philosophy from the late 18th century to the present day.
 It focuses on the European tradition (Leibniz, Hume, Ravaisson, Kant, Hegel, Nietzsche and Bergson) as well as 20th century and contemporary philosophers (Heidegger, Merleau-Ponty, Derrida, Foucault, Lyotard and Nancy), and on the major areas of contemporary philosophy such as phenomenology, post-structuralism and deconstruction.